Your Guide To Pay For College!

 Student Appeals for Extenuating Circumstance

-- Students determined ineligible for Federal Financial Aid due to unsatisfactory academic progress may submit an appeal for GPA/Pace, or Maximum Timeframe, based on extenuating circumstances.
+- Students determined ineligible for Federal Financial Aid due to unsatisfactory academic progress may submit a SAP appeal based on extenuating circumstances.

 - Appeals require the following documentation:

 - Typed, signed, and dated statement indicating what extenuating circumstance caused the student to fall below the SAP standards, and what has changed that will allow the students to meet the standards and successfully complete their program of study.

 - Progress Report may be required prior to final determination.

 - Outcome is a Professional Judgment decision, case-by-case and not capricious nor discriminatory.